bvi1994/coding-challenges/README.md

-# Welcoming to my Coding Challenges Repo!
+# Welcome to my Coding Challenges Repo!

 If you are a potential employer, the purpose of this repo is to hopefully showcase my programming skills.
 Hopefully on a regular basis, I will update this repo with smaller projects that will showcase my programming skills.